Eliastik/simple-voice-changer/ROADMAP.md

 #### Known issues to fix

+* [ ] - Bug when changing recorder settings on Chrome mobile
 * [ ] - Fix sourcemaps for libraries + worklets copy (cache)
 * [ ] - Fix Soundtouch Worklet audio speed adjustment not working (as now, fallback to classic script processor node, not working in Firefox) - use another library for time stretch?
     * [ ] - If fixed: enable Soundtouch Worklet in compatibility/direct mode